 Article top media content

-Round 2 of the new UEFA Nations League-style UEFA European Women's Under-19 Championship, between 5 and 13 April, will decide the seven teams joining hosts Czech Republic in the finals, as well as promotion and relegation between the leagues.
+Round 2 of the new UEFA Nations League-style UEFA European Women's Under-19 Championship decided the seven teams joining hosts Czech Republic in the finals, as well as promotion and relegation between the leagues.

-League A consists of 28 teams, including the seven promoted from League B during round 1 in the autumn.
-Czech Republic will take part in round 2, though they are assured of a finals place as hosts.
-The seven eventual group winners (plus the best runners-up if the Czech Republic top Group A7) will qualify for the finals from 27 June to 9 July 2022.
-The teams finishing fourth will be relegated to League B for 2022/23 round 1.
+League A consisted of 28 teams, including the seven promoted from League B during round 1 in the autumn.
+Czech Republic took part in round 2, though they were assured of a finals place as hosts.
+The seven group winners qualify for the finals from 27 June to 9 July, drawn on 18 May in Ostrava.